NouvBaLQahtani/Nawat-Altamer-E-commercial-Website-/README.md

 - Product Catalog: The website features a product catalog where users can browse through different products made from date palm kernels.
 Each product listing includes an image, a brief description, and the price.
 - Product Details: Clicking on a specific product opens a detailed product page.
 Here, users can find more information about the product, such as its ingredients, nutritional value, and any special features.
 - Contact: The website includes a contact page that allows users to reach out to Nawat Altamer with inquiries, feedback, or any other communication.
 Contact information, including email, WhatsApp, Twitter, and Instagram handles, is provided for easy access.
-## Demo
-A live demonstration of the website can be accessed here.
-Please note that this is a demo version and some functionalities may be limited or disabled.

 ## Note
 This project represents my first foray into front-end web development.
 I have put in my best effort to create an appealing and user-friendly interface for the e-commerce website.
 However, as a beginner, there may be areas for improvement.
 Your feedback and suggestions are highly appreciated!.